Welcome to Year 6 Information page

 Pumping Station visit:

 Year 6 will have a fantastic time visiting the Pumping Station at Claymills in Stretton.
 The children will take part in lots of different activities such as shovelling coal, observing a blacksmith and watching the beam engines at work.
-Below are some images from last year to demonstrate these exciting opportunities.

-Some quotes from the visit:
+Some quotes from previous visits:

 "I found the day very enjoyable and interesting, so much that I did not want it to come to an end!"
 Ruby